15 Money Hacks to Save Money for Your Next Holiday

 Eating out at restaurants keeps getting more and more expensive.
 Lower your monthly food bill by trying more recipes at home.

 Pull out a magazine or cookbook for gourmet recipes you can make yourself.
 Invite friends over to taste test your new kitchen skills.
+You’ll be exercising your cooking skills while saving money for your next holiday!

 8. Look into alternate lodging